Altinity/clickhouse-backup/ReadMe.md

 ## Features

 - Easy creating and restoring backups of all or specific tables
+- Efficient storing of multiple backups on the file system
-- Most efficient AWS S3 uploading and downloading with streaming archiving and extracting
+- Most efficient AWS S3 uploading and downloading with streaming compression
 - Support of incremental backups on S3

 ## Compatibility